 We bring a sense of collaboration to our work and actively seek solutions through partnership.
-Come work with passionate colleagues in a supportive environment as we help end homelessness.
+Come work with passionate, like-minded colleagues in a supportive environment as we help end homelessness.
 Learn more at www.allchicago.org.

-- Support specific special initiatives, as assigned by the Senior Program Manager.
+- Support specific special initiatives, as assigned by the Program Manager.

-- Support the coordination and administrative activities of internal team meetings and external CoC meetings.
+- Support the coordination and administrative activities of internal team meetings, partner meetings, and external CoC meetings.